apache/echarts-doc/en/option/series/custom.md

 Sometimes [api.size(...)](~series-custom.renderItem.arguments.api.size) method is needed, which calculates the size on the coordinate system by a given data range.

 Moreover, [api.style(...)](~series-custom.renderItem.arguments.api.style) method can be used to set style.
-It provides not only the style settings specified in [series.itemStyle.normal](~series-custom.itemStyle.normal), but also the result of visual mapping.
+It provides not only the style settings specified in [series.itemStyle](~series-custom.itemStyle), but also the result of visual mapping.
 This method can also be called like `api.style({fill: 'green', stroke: 'yellow'})` to override those style settings.